Guns and gun laws: Facts and Myth

 In 2007, Missouri repealed its permit-to-purchase (PTP) handgun law, which required all handgun purchasers to obtain a license verifying that they have passed a background check.
 The repeal of that law contributed to a sixteen percent increase in Missouri’s murder rate, according to a new study from researchers with the Johns Hopkins Center for Gun Policy and Research.
 3

-“Swimming pools are more dangerous than guns.”
+MYTH: “Swimming pools are more dangerous than guns.”

 Shall we stop campaigns to reduce poisoning deaths because the gun lobby feels that “not enough” children die from poisoning?
 No. Should society stop cancer research because “not enough” children die from cancer?
 Of course not.
 We must work as a society to eradicate illness and improve the safety of all products, including pools and guns.
 So far, no one has brought a swimming pool to a school to drown children.
-This red herring statement attempts to move the focus away from a crucial point: guns are highly lethal and should be secured at all times.

 Examine the graph below from the National Center for Health Statistics for the ten leading causes of injury deaths for 2014.
 For infants under one year of age, 29 babies died from unintentional drowning and 15 died from fire or burns.
 Would the gun lobby tell people to stop using smoke detectors in their homes?
 No. That would be ridiculous.